When Is Medicare Free, and How Much Do Most People Pay?

 Can you get free Medicare Advantage (Part C)?

-$0 Medicare Advantage plans don't have a monthly rate, although you do still pay for Part B. These plans typically include coverage for hospitalization, medical care, medications and many add-on perks.
+Some Medicare Advantage plans don't have a monthly rate, although you still have to pay for Part B. These plans typically include coverage for hospital stays, medical care, prescription drugs and other extra benefits like dental, vision and fitness programs.

-With some no-fee Medicare Advantage plans, you may pay more when you need medical care.
+With some free Medicare Advantage plans, you may pay more when you need medical care.
 But if you don't go to the doctor often, you could save money overall.
 And there are high-quality plans that have no monthly rate or a low monthly rate.
-You don't have to sacrifice customer satisfaction to get a low monthly cost.
+You don't have to sacrifice good customer service.

-Access to these cheap Medicare Advantage plans is based on where you live.
+Cheap Medicare Advantage plans aren't available everywhere.
 Unfortunately, there isn't any way to get a free plan unless one is offered in your area.

 Is Medicare Part D free?

-Most people don't have access to free Medicare Part D plans.
+Most people can't get free Medicare Part D plans.

-In most states and counties, you will have a monthly fee for Medicare Part D. The national average cost for Part D is $59 per month, but cheaper plans are usually available depending on where you live.
+In most states and counties, you will pay a monthly rate for Medicare Part D. The national average cost for Part D is $65 per month, but most people can get a cheaper plan.
 Free Medicare Part D plans are offered in some areas, but they aren't common.

 Eligibility for Extra Help | Annual income limit | Resources limit (cash, stocks or bonds) |